graceb620/Adventure_Game2.0/README.md

 ### Fixing the bin issue
 1. First click the link below, or put the link in your search bar.
 This will download the needed JavaFX files. https://download2.gluonhq.com/openjfx/21.0.1/openjfx-21.0.1_windows-x64_bin-sdk.zip
-2. Open the downloaded file and find the bin folder.
+2. Open the downloaded file and open the bin folder.
 You will need these later, so I would ctrl+a, ctrl+c
 3. Delete everything in the original bin folder and replace them with the files in the newly downloaded one.
-I use ctrl+a then delete then ctrl+p the copied files from the other folder into the now empty folder
+I use ctrl+a, delete, then ctrl+p the copied files into the now empty folder
 4. After this is done it should be working properly.